 Workshops & Institute

-Dionne Kamara, a former member of the Urban Bush Women performance company, is currently a resident teaching artist in New York City.
+Dionne Kamara, former member of Urban Bush Women performance company, is currently a resident teaching artist in New York City.
 Dionne teaches creative dance integrating academic curriculm to children in public schools, enabling them to express their thoughts and ideas through the art of dance.
 She has taught creative and traditional West African dance in schools, community centers and cultural institutions in the New York metropolitan area for many years and also teaches creative dance to infants through adults in several NYC studios.
 Dionne has been an SDIT faculty member since 2003.